Great American Book Festival P.O. Box 3362 Rapid City, SD 57709

 As a New England native who once dreamed of raising her family in Europe, Laurie now lives (quite happily) in Montana with her husband, two daughters, and their mellow Alaskan Malamute.
 When she's not writing, you can find her dreaming of Christmas year-round, knitting a medley of projects, creating dioramas for her group of 16″ fashion dolls, and crossing off an ever-evolving Mommy To-Do list.

 Born in Sydney, Australia, Sandra's first novel, Cecilia, is a Literary Classics Gold & Silver Award recipient.
-Her second novel, Making Friends with Monsters is presently with her editor and Sandra is currently writing Cecilia BOOK 2 – Eifa's Revenge.
+Her second novel, Making Friends with Monsters is presently with her editor and she is currently writing Cecilia BOOK 2 – Eifa's Revenge.

 When she’s not imagining fantastical stories grounded by rules and reasoning, Sandra is usually renovating something around the house, sneaking away with her husband for a last minute ski-trip, or dealing with the unruly strays that seem to enjoy terrorizing her three cats.

-School librarian and author, Kena Sosa adores words, traveling and playing the drums.
+School librarian and author, Kena Sosa adores words, traveling, and playing the drums.
 She earned her bachelor’s degree from OLLU and master’s degree in bilingual education from SMU.
 Her first book, Rey Antonio and Rey Feo, celebrates her childhood in San Antonio.
 Her second book, Kindertransport: A Child’s Journey, is about the escape of children on the Kindertransport train just before the outbreak of World War II.
 Her recent release, The Unhuggables is an action-packed adventure about a boy who doesn't want a hug and depicts love even in difficult moments.
 Her sons, Alessandro and Lucca, are her ultimate joy.

 Cat Michaels started writing stories in fourth grade and hasn’t stopped since.